Wannabegeeks/GithubBeginners/Learn Programming/contribute.md

 ## Make-pull-request
-If you are assigend for a task, add proper section just like given bellow.
+If you are assigend for a task, create a folder with name_of_language and create a README.md file and add proper section just like given bellow in it.

 # Topic Name